Account Search Logout

 “Get down here, you skinny Ganymede bitch,” he chuckles in Greek, wagging his arousal.
 “Let me poke that throat,”

-Ciniod studies her reflection in the glass, confident that she’s not the reason why the tribal kings align against her brother.
-Her pride stings from Cassibelanus’s decision to demote her for a sniveling man-cunt, but there’s no time to revisit such an insult as a scream from the cavern pebbles the skin on her arms.
+Ciniod studies her reflection in the glass, her pride stinging from Cassibelanus’s decision to demote her for a sniveling man-cunt.
+There’s no time to revisit such an insult as screams from the cavern tighten her arms.

 “We must flee,” he pants.